Qajar art: Women in Iranian photography

 The first photographer to depict women in photos presumably was Naser al-Din Shah.
-The shah’s mother Mahd-i Ulya, is the first Iranian woman to be depicted.
+The shah's mother, Malek Jahan Khanum, is the first Iranian woman to be depicted.
 Starting in 1858, shah started taking photographs of his harem's residents.
-Art historian Pamela Karimi also notes that some women from shah’s harem were depicted unveiled and “in erotic poses”.
+Art historian Pamela Karimi also notes that some women from shah's harem were depicted unveiled and “in erotic poses”.
 In addition to photographing himself, he taught and encouraged his servants to acquire this skill.
 While cultural and religious restrictions limited women from being depicted in photos, the shah ignored these limitations.
 Likewise, with the spread of photography as a profession, female rather than male foreign photographers had easier access to photograph Iranian women due to gender restrictions.